 FIU is committed to providing a campus climate free from illegal discrimination and/or harassment.
 Anyone within our campus community that has witnessed or experienced sexual harassment, discrimination, or any form of sexual violence can speak with any of the following Title IX coordinators.

 The Title IX and Equal Opportunity Coordinator oversees all discrimination, harassment and sexual misconduct complaints made by employees, students and visitors.
-The Vice-President of Human Resources has designated Shirlyon McWhorter, Director of Equal Opportunity Programs and Diversity, as the Title IX Coordinator.
+Courtney McHenry, Assistant Director of Inclusion, Diversity, Equity, & Access (IDEA), is the Interim Title IX Coordinator.

 How do I file a Title IX complaint?